Doctor of Physical Therapy

 The North Central College DPT Program, from curriculum to policies has been built on a Mission, Vision, Values, and Commitment that embodies both North Central College and the profession of physical therapy.

 Our program goals align with our Mission, Vision, Values, and Commitment, further promoting excellence, service to society, the movement system, and success of the learner.
-Our curriculum will build upon the foundational knowledge of your bachelor's degree to prepare you for your future physical therapy career with the following goals in mind:
+Our curriculum builds upon the foundational knowledge of your bachelor's degree to prepare you for your future physical therapy career with the following goals in mind:

 - Provide a curriculum grounded in the liberal arts to enhance skills in critical thinking, ethical decision-making, civic engagement, self-reflection, and life-long learning.